-Before turning to the case of non-Gaussian corrections, let us emphasize that our Gaussian theoretical formalism allows us to obtain the probability of voids, walls, filaments, and knots as a function of the threshold itself as illustrated in figure~\ref{fig:G_P} for redshift $z = 0$ and Gaussian smoothing R $= 15$ Mpc/h.
-The threshold used in our previous analysis is the vertical black dashed line.
-For that choice of a mildly non-linear regime and for all the environments, we can draw the same conclusion as before: the qualitative picture is correctly captured but non-linear corrections are nonetheless necessary to improve the predictive power of our model.
-This figure could be helpful to guide the choice of the threshold from theoretical arguments.
-Note that an alternative approach could be to renounce defining a global threshold and choose it according to the studied environment(s).
-For example, one could determine the threshold that gives the 20\% rarest knots and using the same threshold for the filaments, and similarly obtaining a threshold for the voids and walls (that would be the opposite of the previous one in the simple Gaussian case).
+Before turning to the case of non-Gaussian corrections, let us emphasise that our Gaussian theoretical formalism allows us to obtain the probability of voids, walls, filaments, and knots as a function of the threshold itself, as illustrated in Fig.~\ref{fig:G_P} for redshift $z = 0$ and Gaussian smoothing R $= 15$ Mpc/h.
+The threshold used in the above analysis ($\Lambda_{\rm th}$ = 0.01) is the vertical black dashed line.
+For this choice of smoothing and redshift ---which corresponds to a mildly non-linear regime--- and for all the environments, we can draw the same conclusion as before: the qualitative picture is correctly captured but non-linear corrections are nonetheless necessary to improve the predictive power of our model.
+This figure could be helpful to guide the choice of threshold based on theoretical arguments.
+We note that an alternative approach could be to renounce defining a global threshold and choose it according to the studied environment(s).
+For example, one could determine the threshold that gives the 20\% rarest knots and use the same threshold for the filaments, and obtain a threshold for the voids and walls in a similar fashion (which would be the opposite of the one used for knots and filaments in the simple Gaussian case).
 In this case, some spatial position may be in none of the environments and this will mean that this position is a transition between two environments.
-Another possibility would be to use the filling factor approach to fix a threshold in abundance (i.e we fix the volume fraction occupied by the excursion above $\nu$ \citep{Gott87,Matsubara}, this would lead to a remapping of our environments.
+Another possibility would be to use the filling factor approach to fix a threshold in abundance (i.e we fix the volume fraction occupied by the excursion above $\nu$ \citep{Gott87,Matsubara}: this would lead to a remapping of our environments.

-Hereafter, we stick to the standard global-threshold strategy.
+Hereafter, we adhere to the standard global-threshold strategy.
 The description and inclusion of the above-mentioned non-linear theoretical corrections are now the goals of the remainder of this paper.